 A material proportion of income is derived from fee income from unit-linked funds (primarily invested in equities).
-Although risks and rewards of equity performance in unit-linked funds are passed through to the customer, a change in value of equity markets will cause proportionate changes in fee income because it is linked to asset values under management, which also affect the cost of providing GAO guarantees and loyalty bonus units.
+Although risks and rewards of equity performance in unit-linked funds are passed through to the customer, a change in value of equity markets will cause proportionate changes in fee income because it is linked to the value of assets under management, which also affect the cost of providing GAO guarantees and loyalty bonus units.